-Bacon-Cheddar Cauliflower Chowder is thick and creamy, and a low-carb alternative to Baked Potato Soup!
+Gluten-free Bacon-Cheddar Cauliflower Chowder is thick, creamy, and a low-carb alternative to Baked Potato Soup!

-When I was in high school (which feels like 4 years ago, but was actually a million, sob!) students were given 30 minutes to eat lunch everyday.
-Starting senior year we were allowed to leave campus during that time, to do what whatever it is that seniors do, as long as we were back before the next period started.
+When I was in high school (a million years ago – sob!) students were given 30 minutes to eat lunch every day.
+Starting senior year we were allowed to leave campus during that time, to do what whatever it is that seniors do, so long as we were back before the next period started.

 Sweet, sweet freedom!

-Except, it always took 5 minutes to round everybody up, then another 5 to argue over who’d have to sacrifice their parking spot (a rare and precious jewel,) which meant that by the time my friends and I arrived at our dining destination, we’d have approximately 10 minutes left to eat before having to turn around and head back.
+Except it always took 5 minutes to round everybody up then another 5 to argue over who had to sacrifice their precious parking spot.
+This meant that by the time my friends and I arrived at our dining destination we’d have like, 10 minutes left to scarf our food down before having to turn around and come back.

 What’s that you say?
-Save yourself the trouble (and the parking spot) and eat in the cafeteria?
+Save yourself the trouble and eat in the cafeteria?
 Pssht!
 We were SENIORS, damnit!

-Anyways, we weren’t left with many options with such a short amount of time to spare, so the girls and I usually resorted to inhaling chalupa value meals from Taco Bell (I know,) devouring cheese fries from A&W (I KNOW,) or slamming bowls of soup from Panera (I know!) during those super speedy lunch runs.
+Anyway, with such a short amount of time to spare, our dining options were limited.
+The girls and I usually resorted to inhaling chalupa value meals from Taco Bell (I know,) devouring cheese fries from A&W (I KNOW,) or slamming bowls of soup from Panera (acceptable) during those super speedy lunch runs.

 Thick and decadent, Panera’s creamy Baked Potato Soup with bacon was my favorite option of the three (what with it not being a chalupa or platter of cheese fries and all!)
-Perfect for the fall and winter, I decided to create an updated, non-teenage metabolism version of the soup using one of my favorite potato swap outs – grated cauliflower.
-(But, uh, kept the bacon… ;) )
+Perfect for fall and winter, I decided to create an updated, non-teenage metabolism version of the soup using one of my favorite potato swap outs – grated cauliflower.
+But kept the bacon, of course!

-I first fell in love with grated cauliflower a few months ago when I made Key West Grilled Chicken with Cilantro-Lime Cauliflower “Rice”, where I used grated cauliflower as a low-carb rice alternative.
-Guess what I found when I sauteed some of the leftover grated cauliflower though?
+I fell in love with grated cauliflower a few months ago when I made Key West Grilled Chicken with Cilantro-Lime Cauliflower “Rice”, where I used grated cauliflower as a low-carb alternative to rice.
+Guess what I found when sauting the leftover grated cauliflower though?
 It tasted like hash browns!

 Guess what I found when I replaced the potatoes in Baked Potato Soup with grated, steamed cauliflower?
 Bacon-Cheddar Cauliflower Chowder that’s not only rich and creamy like the real thing, but low-carb to boot.
 Whee!